 • Within a student's first year of their academic program

 Mandatory, online training is provided within a student's first year of their academic program.
-A student with training to complete will receive an email from Title IX @ The Chicago School whose sender name includes admin@2144h63kjhb4lb35kj14b5k1j with subject line: Mandatory Title IX Training from The Chicago School.
+A student with training to complete will receive an email from Title IX @ The Chicago School with subject line: Mandatory Title IX Training from The Chicago School.
+To ensure proper security measures, the training link will require Two-Factor Authentication.
 A student is required to complete the training within 30 days of receipt of the first email.

-• A student who completes the training within 30 days of launch will be entered in a drawing to win an Amazon gift card.
+• A student who completes the training within 30 days of launch will be entered in a drawing to win Chicago School Bookstore voucher.
 Gift card winners will be notified by email.

 • The training should take less than one hour to complete.